 Under the provisions of Resolution 94-179, adopted April 5, 1994, a portion (5%) of the fee collected is allocated to fund alternative transportation mode projects (originally 5% of the Local and Regional fee components).
-As of June 30, 2020, a total of \$1,217,249.71 has been collected for the alternative transportation mode (Alt Mode) projects since the inception of the fee component (April 1994).
+As of June 30, 2022, a total of \$1,376,156.72 has been collected for the alternative transportation mode (Alt Mode) projects since the inception of the fee component (April 1994).

 Eligible Alt Mode projects include bicycle and pedestrian facilities, capital improvements for ridesharing, bus and transit, park-and-ride facilities, and other capital-oriented improvements that reduce the use of single occupant vehicles.
-A total of \$964,616.72 has been disbursed for eligible projects through June 30, 2020.
-The balance as of June 30, 2020 is \$429,415.17, which includes interest income.
-Examples of completed projects with an Alt Mode component include the Lower Sacramento Road Improvements

-(bicycle facilities, project acceptance in FY 17/18) and the Benjamin Holt Drive Improvements (pedestrian facilities).
+A total of \$952,178.91 has been disbursed for eligible projects through June 30, 2022.
+The balance as of June 30, 2022 is \$593,468.22, which includes interest income.
+Examples of completed projects with an Alt Mode component include the Lower Sacramento Road Improvements (bicycle facilities, project acceptance in FY 17/18) and the Benjamin Holt Drive Improvements (pedestrian facilities).

 TIMF funded projects that include bike routes typically consist of widening the roadway to provide a minimum 4-foot paved shoulder with striping and include bike route signage.
 These bike route projects are generally combined with roadway rehabilitation and/or capacity increasing improvements to take advantage of economies of scale and administrative efficiencies.
 The recently completed McHenry Avenue Improvement project constructed bicycle improvements along the project limits.
-In early 2019, the County began an update to its Countywide Bicycle Master Plan, which is expected to be adopted by the Board of Supervisors in December 2020.
-Any routes identified during this update will be compared to projects currently listed on both the near-term 2020-2023 and long-term 2024-2030 list, and the TIMF alternative mode project list will be updated accordingly.
+The Countywide Bicycle Master Plan was updated beginning in 2019, with adoption by the Board of Supervisors occurring in December 2020.
+At the conclusion of the current TIMF update, any routes identified on both the Bicycle Master Plan and this update will be compared to projects currently listed on both the near-term 2022-2025 and long-term 2026-2032 list, and the TIMF alternative mode project list will be updated accordingly.